 Admission to this program does not require a high school or General Educational Development (GED) diploma, but one of these must be earned before the Artist Diploma can be granted.
-Applicants without a high school or GED diploma are not eligible for admission to other music programs and should contact the Office of Music Admissions to discuss special audition procedures.

-Major-level lessons each semester.
+Performance study Major-level lessons each semester.

-Each semester.
+Ensemble Each semester.
 Piano Students: X002 Piano Accompanying (2 cr.) each semester.